sydalexander/RPr-Kang-2020/docs/report/Alexander-analysis-plan.md

 Our planned modifications include the following: we will improve speed limit information by replacing the `network_setting` function iwth use of the `osmnx.speed` module.
 We will also improve translation of hospital catchments into hexagons by modifying the `overlap_calc` function.
-Instead of exlcuding hospital catchments whose area us less than 50% within a certain hexagon, we will weight the (service area) by the percentage of overlap. we will comment every line of the function in order to improve readibility and comprehension of the function.
+Instead of exlcuding hospital catchments whose area is less than 50% within a certain hexagon, we will weight the service area by the percentage of overlap. we will comment every line of the ***overlap_calc*** function in order to improve readibility and comprehension.

 ## Results